ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 1. In the transit DNS instance, click **Custom resolver** on the left.
 1. Click on the custom resolver to open the details page.

-Match the DNS server noted earlier (found in the Power private subnet) to the **Resolver locations** IP addresses.
+Match the DNS Server IP address noted earlier (found in the Power private subnet) to the **Resolver locations** IP addresses.

 The diagram shows an arrow from this DNS resolver to the enterprise network.
 Verify this by following the forwarding rules:

 1. Click the **Forwarding rules** tab at the top.
-1. Note the forwarding rules for the per-enterprise.com subdomain is forwarded to the enterprise resolvers having 192.168.0.xy addresses.
+1. Note the forwarding rules for the **abc-enterprise.com** subdomain is forwarded to the enterprise resolvers having 192.168.0.xy addresses.
 These are the IP addresses of DNS resolvers in the enterprise.
+You can verify these if you wish by locating the DNS service for the enterprise in the Resource list.

-## VPC private endpoint gateway
+## VPC virtual private endpoint gateway
 {: #vpc-transit-power-vpc-private-endpoint-gateway}
 {: step}

-First find the DNS name of the postgresql database VPC Virtual private endpoint gateway in the spoke:
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.vpe_short}} enables you to connect to supported IBM Cloud services from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
+A {{site.data.keyword.databases-for-postgresql_full_notm}} has been provisioned.
+When a {{site.data.keyword.vpe_short}} for the database was provisioned a DNS record was created in the DNS service.
+Find the DNS name of the database in the transit VPC:

 1. Navigate to the [VPC virtual private endpoint gateways](/vpc-ext/network/endpointGateways).
 1. Select the initials-transit-postgresql VPC virtual private endpoint gateway.